Koszul duality of affine Kac-Moody algebras and cyclotomic rational DAHA: Preliminaries on Koszul rings and highest weight categories

 \begin{lemma} Let $\bfC$ be a finite abelian $k$-category with a Koszul grading.
-If $\bfC'$ is a thick subcategory and the inclusion $\bfC'\subset\bfC$ induces injections on extensions, then $\bfC'$ has also a Koszul grading. \end{lemma}
+If $\bfD$ is a Serre subcategory and the inclusion $\bfD\subset\bfC$ induces injections on extensions, then $\bfD$ has also a Koszul grading. \end{lemma}